syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filter-menu.md

 ## Show 24 hours time format in filter dialog

 The Syncfusion ASP.NET Core Grid provides a feature to display the time in a 24-hour format in the date or datetime column filter dialog.
 By default, the filter dialog displays the time in a 12-hour format (AM/PM) for the date or datetime column.
 However, you can customize the default format by setting the type as **dateTime** and the format as **M/d/y HH:mm**.
-To enable the 24-hour time format in the filter dialog, you need to handle the [actionComplete](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionComplete) event with `requestType` as `filterafteropen` and set the `timeFormat` of the `DateTimepicker` to **HH:mm**.
+To enable the 24-hour time format in the filter dialog, you need to handle the [actionComplete](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionComplete) event with `requestType` as `filterafteropen` and set the `timeFormat` of the `DateTimePicker` to **HH:mm**.

 Here is an example that demonstrates how to show 24 hours time format in filter dialog: